mj2905/InferenceBot/README.md

 ### Format
 Unles mentionned otherwise, Wikipast pages format should follow the convention adopted in class.
 #### People
+Dummy people name can be generated from [this website](http://www.behindthename.com/random/).
+Use of ancient latin names is encouraged as it is easier to differentiate them from actual people names.

 Facts and events regarding a person should be under a section named `Biographie`.
 #### Places